 - earn 10% or more of that income from employment or self-employment

-- have not exceeded the total superannuation balance of $1.6m or the after-tax contributions cap
+- have not exceeded the total superannuation balance of $1.7m (at the start of the financial year) or the after-tax contributions cap

-- are less than 71 years of age at the end of the 2019-20 financial year; and
+- are less than 71 years of age at the end of the 2022-23 financial year

 The good news is you don't need to apply.
 Once you have made your contribution, all you have to do is lodge your tax return for the financial year.
 If you're eligible and we have your tax file number (TFN) the Australian Tax Office will credit the co-contribution to your super account automatically.